chspanos/catalog/README.md

 * `database_setup.py` - This file contains the `Users`, `PlantCategory`, and `PlantItem` database tables needed for this application.
 Run this Python code to set up the database.
 * `lotsofplants.py` - This file contains Python code that populates the database with all the plant categories and a bunch of sample plant items.
 * `application.py` - This is the main Python code that runs the Flask web application for the catalog.
-* `client_secrets.json` - This JSON file contains the client ID and secret data needed by Google APIs to handle 3rd party Google Authentication.
 * `templates/*.html` - This subdirectory contains all the HTML templates for the web pages in this application.
 * `static/images/` - This subdirectory contains all the sample plant images, banners, and other image assets needed to render the preliminary pages.
 * `static/styles.css` - The CSS styles for formatting the web pages.
+* `client_secrets.json` - This JSON file contains the client ID and secret data needed by Google APIs to handle 3rd party Google Authentication.
+You will need to provide your own version of this file to run the application.

 ### How to run the Plant Catalog